cubert-hyperspectral/cuvis.ai.examples/PerPixelAE/README.md

 ## How to create a report for the model and dataset

-You can use `the report.py` in order to create a report of the model performance and generate a visual representation of the outcome.
+You can use `report.py` in order to create a report of the model performance and generate a visual representation of the outcome.
 The script will create a folder at a specified location, infer the given datasets, and create a visually pleasing output.